OctoLinkSCHOOL/SC0PEX/README.md

-# SCOPE-Exploit-Menu
+# SC0PEX
-The menu for the SCOPE EXPLOIT.
+The menu for the SC0PEX EXPLOIT.
 Use back, forward, and reload buttons on keyboard to control browser.

 [Google](https://google.com)